Higher Anomalies, Higher Symmetries, and Cobordisms II: Lorentz Symmetry Extension and Enriched Bosonic/Fermionic Quantum Gauge Theory: Introduction and Summary

 Given the internal global symmetry group $G$, and the Lorentz symmetry group $\LG$, the total group is given by the extension

-In particular, the total group $G'$ does not have to be the simply direct product of the internal and Lorentz groups $G\times \LG$.
+In particular, the total group $G'$ does not have to be the {simple} direct product of the internal and Lorentz groups $G\times \LG$.
 For example, let us consider a bosonic theory without time reversal, hence $\LG=\SO(d)$, and let us take the internal symmetry to be $\SU(2)$.
-There are two choices of the total group, $G'= \SU(2)\times \SO(d)$, and $G'= \SU(2)\times_{\Z_2} \Spin(d)$.
-The latter means that the field carrying charge 1 under $\Z_2\subset \SU(2)$ also transforms under $\Z_2\subset \Spin(d)$, which means that it is a fermion.
-Notice however although there is a $\Spin(d)$ in the total group, it does not mean that the theory is fermionic.
-If the internal symmetry $\SU(2)$ is broken, the total group is still $\Spin(d)/\Z_2= \SO(d)$ hence it is still bosonic.
+There are two choices of the total group, $G'= \SU(2)\times \SO(d)$, and $G'= (\SU(2)\times\Spin(d))/\Z_2$. {Physically,} the latter means that the field carrying charge 1 under $\Z_2\subset \SU(2)$ also transforms under the fermion parity $\Z_2^F\subset \Spin(d)$.\footnote{{Another way to rephrase is that the spacetime spinor (as fermions) must be in the even integer representation of SU(2) (say {\bf 2}, {\bf 4}, {\bf 6}, etc., namely isospin 1/2, 3/2, 5/2 , etc.) instead of the odd integer representation of SU(2) (say {\bf 1}, {\bf 3}, {\bf 5}, etc., which is also an integer spin representation of SO(3) (isospin 1, 2, 3, etc.).} } {Such a relation is named the {Spin$^h$ relation} or {Spin-SU(2) relation}\cite{Cordova2018acb1806.09592, Wang2018cai1809.11171, Wang:2018qoyWWW}.} Notice that although there is a $\Spin(d)$ in the total group, it does not mean that the theory is fermionic.
+If the internal symmetry $\SU(2)$ is {entirely} broken, the total group is still $\Spin(d)/\Z_2= \SO(d)$ hence it is still bosonic.

-In the main text, when $\LG= \Spin(d), \Pin^+(d)$ and $\Pin^-(d)$, we will use a slightly different group extension compared with \eqref{groupext}.
-We move the fermi parity $\Z_2^F$ into the $G$, and considered a modified group extension

-Hence in the fourth component of the sequence \eqref{groupext2}, we only need to consider $\SO(d)$ and $\O(d)$.
-Notice that such a modification does not change the total group $G'$.